 - In re STEC, Inc. Securities Litigation: Represented company and officers in private shareholder litigation, including Section 11,

-10(b)(5) and control person claims, involving claims in excess of $500 million in claimed damages.
+10(b)(5), and control person claims, involving claims in excess of US$500 million in claimed damages.

 - Mathew v.
-Brocade: Currently represents Broadcom in shareholder claims, including control person claims, brought by Brocade shareholders.
+Brocade: Represented Broadcom in shareholder claims, including control person claims, brought by Brocade shareholders.

 - In re: Pure Storage Litigation: Represented individual and private investor defendants against federal securities claims brought by shareholders.

 - In re Gold Resource Corporation Securities Litigation: Represented Gold Resource Corporation, a Colorado-based mining company, and certain individual defendants in a securities class action in the US District Court for the District of Colorado, alleging claims under Sections 10 and 20 of the Securities Exchange Act.
 The court granted Latham's motion to dismiss with prejudice and the Ninth Circuit affirmed.
 Latham also represents the company in a shareholder derivative lawsuit filed by the City of Bristol Pension Fund alleging breach of fiduciary duty.